First Intuition Think Tank (FITT) forums

 Guest panellists included David Culley, Director at Pure Resourcing Solutions, C-J Green, Co-founder and Executive Director of BraveGoose, Katherine Wiid, Recruitment Retention Coach at Recrion, Frances Hall, Director at Corbar Consulting, Crystal Haygreen, Director of Post-Qualification Education at First Intuition, Chris Argent, Founder of GenerationCFO, Alex Bond Burnett, Founder and Lead Executive Performance Coach at Speaking Ambition and representatives from the awarding bodies AAT, ACCA, and ICAEW.

-You can find a full archive of valuable insight from 2020’s First Intuition Think Tank forums here.
-Many of the discussions held last year are every bit as relevant now.
+You can find a full archive of valuable insight from other First Intuition Think Tank forums below.